tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

 ros2 control switch_controllers --activate scaled_joint_trajectory_controller
 ```

+My code freezes in a move command:
+  - Check the logs of the UR ROS Driver for error messages.

 My goal is executing but nothing happens:
   - Check the logs of the UR ROS Driver for error messages.